syberant/evolvim/README.md

 Also, you don't have to know [Rust] to tinker with the constants in `constants.rs`;
 they can change the way `evolvim` behaves a lot.
 Feel free to experiment with them!

-# Temporary disclaimer
-I have made big steps but there is **no evolution visible at the moment**.
-This is under active development and very much a work in progress.

 [Processing code]: https://github.com/evolvio/evolv.io/tree/120b3c1f11c6beade92343fc40f57d376b8a7434
 [carykh]: https://www.youtube.com/user/carykh